scottfr/SystemsBook/11 Going Global/Going Global.md

 ExtJS (<http://www.sencha.com/products/extjs>)
 : ExtJS is a comprehensive library for developing powerful applications.
 It has extensive tools to develop interface and control panels.
 It is also what is used to develop Insight Maker's interface.

+~ Exercise

+Install the Twitter Bootstrap toolkit and use it to redesign the control panel web page to make it more attractive.

+~ End Exercise

 ### Debugging Webpages